 A: From the main entrance continue down the drive and go past the lodges, follow the drive round to the right then turn right and you will have reached our reception.
 Please report to reception on arrival.
-If reception is unattended our team our onsite, the site host's number is clearly displayed on the reception door as well as on the second page of your booking form.
+If reception is unattended our team are onsite, the site host's number is displayed on the reception door as well as on the second page of your booking form.
 Simply call the site host and our team will greet you and check you in to your accommodation.

 Q: Is bedding provided?

 A: We pride ourselves on providing great value luxury glamping.
 For this reason, if guests are on a tight budget they are welcome to bring their own bedding to keep costs down.
 Alternatively we can provide you with double or single bedding packs for a small fee to cover laundry and dry cleaning costs.
 Please see the Glamping Services page for details.

 Q: Are towels provided?

 A: Guests are welcome to bring their own towels or we can provided a bed linen set (face cloth, hand towel and bath towel) for a small fee which covers our laundry fees.
 Please see the Glamping Services page for details.